Jeffrey-Ede/Atomic-Force-Microscopy/README.md

 ## Note:

-This LIA was abandoned in favor of the ZI HF2LI LIA as 2 SR865As would be needed to support DFRT and we don't have a second one lying around.
+The SR865A LIA was abandoned in favor of the ZI HF2LI LIA as 2 SR865As would be needed to support DFRT and we don't have a second one lying around.
 Only one HF2LI is needed to support DFRT.
 Additionally, the SR865A outputs are more dependent on preamplification or T junctions to get the higher voltages desired for PFM, adding complications.
 The HF2LI can operate over larger parameter ranges in almost all instances.
-At the time of writing, 17:47 15/08/2017, the SR865A is sitting on my desk unused.

 The code relies on relevant instrument drivers being installed.
 Figuring out how to or which drivers to install via manufacturers websites can be lengthly, so it's probably best to ask me.

-## Hysteresis Measurement
+## Hysteresis_Measurement

 Contents: Python source code, batch file to start GUI, icon for batch shortcut and a text file containing default values.